alance42/UOCIS322-P4/README.md

 If the Control Distance is equal to 0, then the opening time will remain unchanged, while the closing time will be 1 hour past the starting time as per the non-French algorithm.

+If the Control Distance is equal to the Brevet Distance, the speed will be calculated based on the lower Control's speed.

 # Developers #

 In order to run tests, execute run_tests.sh.
 If you would like to add tests place a new python file starting with the name "test" in the tests folder.